Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Analysis of WSP Solution Approaches

 \tikzset{ left step lable/.style={anchor=east, font={ }}, top step lable/.style={anchor=south, font={ }}, cell base/.style={minimum width=1cm, minimum height=1cm, draw=none, transform shape}, blk1/.style={cell base, fill=green!50!white}, blk2/.style={cell base, fill=red!50!white}, blk3/.style={cell base, fill=blue!50!white}, zero/.style={cell base, fill=gray!30!white}, none/.style={cell base, fill=white}, diag/.style={cell base, fill=white}, matrix grid style/.style={gray, ultra thin, opacity=0.5}, decision variables/.style={black, solid, draw} }

 PUI, the previously state-of-the-art FPT algorithm for the WSP with UI constraints~\cite{JOCO2014}, implements a different branching strategy.
 It iterates over the set of users $U$ gradually building a set $\mathscr{P}$ of valid patterns.
 At an iteration corresponding to some user $u_i \in U$, PUI attempts to extend each $\pattern \in \mathscr{P}$ with exactly one new block $B$, trying each non-empty $B \subseteq A(u_i) \setminus S(\pattern)$.
-The algorithm guarantees that the new pattern is authorised by construction but needs to verify if the new pattern is eligible and, if so, whether it is already present in $\mathscr{P}$; indeed, PUI may generate the same pattern multiple times.
-Observe that, after completion of an iteration corresponding to user $u_i$, set $\mathscr{P}$ includes all the eligible patterns that can be authorised by the already processed users $u_1$, $u_2$, \ldots, $u_i$.
-PUI proceeds until it finds a valid complete pattern, or all the users $u \in U$ are tried (by which time $\mathscr{P}$ will contain all valid patterns).

-Effectively, PUI branches on the $x$ variables and uses patterns only to `merge' equivalent branches of search.
-One may observe that the patterns in PUI have a slightly different interpretation compared to the `open' patterns in PBT\@.
-Indeed, a block, once added to a pattern in PUI, will never be extended and in this sense it is `closed', see Figure~\ref{fig:closed-pattern}.
+PUI will never attempt to extend an existing block in a pattern, and in this sense it uses `closed' patterns, see Figure~\ref{fig:closed-pattern}.
+While closed patterns support richer propagation, they also reduce the flexibility of search.
+Indeed, a single extension of a closed pattern inevitably fixes many more $M$ variables than that of an open pattern, reducing the ability of the algorithm to focus on the most constrained parts of the problem.
+In general, the smaller the decisions are, the more flexibility the search has in ordering them and, hence, prioritising the most important ones.
+Thus, we suggest that open patterns are preferable to closed patterns.